Steve Tikolo

-Stephen Ogonji Tikolo (born 25 June 1971) is a former Kenya cricketer, and a former One Day International captain.
+Stephen Ogonji Tikolo (born 25 June 1971) is a former Kenya international cricketer, and a former One Day International captain.
 Widely regarded as the greatest Kenyan cricketer ever, Tikolo has scored the most runs and taken the second most wickets for the team in One Day Internationals.
+As captain, he led Kenya to the semi-final of the 2003 Cricket World Cup.

-Tikolo has coached a number of international teams since the conclusion of his playing career, including Kenya, Uganda, Tanzania and Nigeria.
+Tikolo has coached a number of international teams since the conclusion of his playing career, including Kenya, Uganda, Nigeria and Tanzania.

 Family

 Tikolo came from a cricketing family with his oldest brother Tom being a former captain of Kenya while his other brother David Tikolo played in the 1996 Cricket World Cup.

 Domestic career

 Tikolo is a right-handed middle order batsman and right-arm off-spin bowler.
 Tikolo has previously represented Border in South African domestic cricket and has also spent time playing in England and Bangladesh.
 Most recently he has been playing club cricket in England and in Kenya he plays for Swamibapa Cricket Club in Nairobi.

 In 2005 Tikolo was signed by Haverigg to play cricket in England.